MikeKovarik/gulp-better-rollup/README.md

 #### `rollupOptions`
 First argument is object of options found you would specify as [`rollup.rollup(options)` in Rollup API](https://github.com/rollup/rollup/wiki/JavaScript-API#rolluprollup-options-)

-`entry` should not be used if source is single file as the entry file is provided by gulp.
+`entry` should not be used as the entry file is provided by gulp.
+It also works with gulp-watch

 ``` js
   gulp.src('src/app.js')